• Skip to primary navigation

 Orange Almond Cake

-• Preheat your oven on 180'C/350'F and line a round springform pan (1) with baking paper and grease the edges.
+• Preheat your oven on 160'C/325'F. Line a 9 inch / 22 cm Springform Pan with baking paper and grease the edges.

-• Seperate the Egg Yolks and Egg Whites.
-Set the Egg Whites aside.
+• Separate the Egg Yolks and Egg Whites.

-• Pour in the batter and bake for 25 to 30 minutes, or until the tip of a knife comes out clean.
-Remove from the oven and leave to cool down.
+• Pour in the batter and bake for 30 to 35 minutes, or until the tip of a knife comes out clean (see note 2).
+Remove from the oven and place on a wire rack to cool down.

 Orange Syrup

-• Place the Orange and Lemon Juice in a small pot with the Brown Sugar.
-Bring to a boil and leave to reduce for 5 to 10 minutes, or until sticky.
+• While the cake is in the oven, start preparing the syrup.
+Place the Orange Juice and Lemon Juice in a small saucepan with the Caster Sugar.
+Bring to a simmer and leave to reduce for 5 to 10 minutes, or until it starts to slightly thicken.

 Notes

-(*) Note that I used home-pressed oranges.
-You can absolutely substitute it with store-bought orange juice, but I highly recommend using 100% orange juice only (without any added sugar).
-This is to make sure you control the level of sweetness.
+Orange Juice: I recommend using freshly pressed orange juice.
+You can substitute it with store-bought orange juice but make sure to be using 100% orange juice only (without any added sugar).

-2. If you work the batter to much here, the egg whites will deflate and the cake will be denser.
-Stop folding as soon as all the ingredients are incorporated
+1. If you mix the batter too much here, the egg whites will deflate and the cake will be denser.
+Stop folding as soon as all the ingredients are incorporated.

 Primary Sidebar